How to Make (Real, Mobile) Call-Only Ads on Bing

 They’re awesome (Bing says they help advertisers generate 3-6% more clicks).
 Yes, they let prospects call you with a single click from the SERP.
 Yes, you can choose to use call forwarding or your own phone number.
 But that’s not enough.

 While Bing affords you the ability to add call extensions to your ads on desktops, tablets, and smartphones (your prospects can even call you via Skype using the former), the number itself is ancillary to the rest of your ad copy.
-Whereas on AdWords, your phone number replaces an entire headline…
+Whereas on Google Ads, your phone number replaces an entire headline…

 Bing pushes your phone number (and, therefore, the option to call) beneath your copy—even if you check the “show just the phone number” radio button in the call extension creation menu: